IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-sample-2-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

 #### Header & Footer
-Currently, there are no default header and footer templates for the `igxSelect` component.
-However, you can add a header or a footer template by marking them respectively with `IgxSelectHeaderDirective` or `IgxSelectFooterDirective`.
+Currently, there are no default header and footer templates for the Select.
+However, you can add a header or a footer template by marking them respectively with `IgxSelectHeader` or `IgxSelectFooter`.
 As these are custom templates, you should define the styling as well.

 In this example, there are both header and footer ng-templates defined.
 In the header there is a basic filtering, implemented via [`igx-buttongroup`]({environment:angularApiUrl}/classes/igxbuttongroupcomponent.html).
 The footer includes static summary of all of the items, based on the delivery method.